 Below is a selection of my conference presentations:

-“This is What You Do for Fun?
-Really?”
+“The Leisurely Making of a Hero.”
 Popular Culture Association/American Culture Association Annual Conference, New Orleans, April 2015.

 “Enduring Genres Generate Useful Questions for Genre Studies.”
 International Genre Studies Conference, Ottawa, Canada, June 2012.